-Unless otherwise noted, all Year 1 Outcome data was collected in the spring of 2022.
+Unless otherwise noted, all Year 2 Outcome data was collected in the spring of 2023.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 % of students entering workforce or college/training program This is a new metric so no data is available.
 JCCS will begin tracking this information and baseline data will be set based on percentage in 2021-2022.
 Updated Baseline: 21% of students participating in a workforce training program (spring 2022) 23 (out of 110) or 21% of students participating in a workforce training programs.
 No students were dual enrolled this year.
+21 students or 25% participated in a workforce training program.
+One student was dual enrolled in the Napa Valley College this year.
 The outcome target will be set based on percentage of students entering workforce or college/training program in 2021-2022.
-Updated Outcome (spring 2022): 30% of students will participate in a workforce training program Graduation Rate - 5 year cohort For 2019-2020: All students = 69.2% Hispanic students = 81% White students = 41.7% For 2020-2021: All students = 61.1% Hispanic students = 66.7% White students = group too small to report 2022 - Anticipated: 5 Year Cohort: All students = >70% Hispanic students = >85% White students = >43% 1 Year Cohort: All students = >70%
+Updated Outcome (spring 2022): 30% of students will participate in a workforce training program Graduation Rate - 5 year cohort For 2019-2020: All students = 69.2% Hispanic students = 81% White students = 41.7% For 2020-2021: All students = 61.1% Hispanic students = 66.7% White students = group too small to report 2022 - Anticipated: For 2021-2022 All students = 59% 5 Year Cohort: All students = >70% Hispanic students = >85% White students = >43% 1 Year Cohort: All students = >70%

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 24 students on track to graduate in June 2022 3 more students are on track to graduate by August 2022 A-G courses are now offered for all students including unduplicated and those with exceptional needs.
-Due to the small school population, the lack of any laboratory facility, and the lack of students performing at grade level, there will be a limited A-G course metric 18 students enrolled in A-G coursework The number of students taking A-G will be > 1 each year Advanced Placement courses are now offered to all students including unduplicated and those with exceptional needs; due to the small school population and the lack of students performing at grade level there will be a limited AP metric.
-0 students took an AP course or test in 2020-2021 0 students 3 students take an AP course 1 student takes an AP test CAASPP ELA 2018-2019 results CAASPP was not administered in 2021 Students enrolled one semester or more will
+Due to the small school population, the lack of any laboratory facility, and the lack of students performing at grade level, there will be a limited A-G course metric 18 students enrolled in A-G coursework 21 students enrolled in A-G coursework this school year.
+The number of students taking A-G will be > 1 each year Advanced Placement courses are now offered to all students including unduplicated and those with exceptional needs; due to the small school population and the lack of students performing at grade level there will be a limited AP metric.
+0 students took an AP course or test in 2020-2021 0 students 0 students 3 students take an AP course 1 student takes an AP test CAASPP ELA 2018-2019 results CAASPP was not administered in 2021 CAASPP 2022 data Students enrolled one semester or more will